donovanfm/data-journeyman/app/_posts/2014-08-28-data-journeyman.md

 ---
 layout: post
 title: "Data Journeyman"
-blurb: "What is a data journeyman?"
+blurb: "In this prefatory post, I will answer several starting questions.
+Who am I?
+What will this blog cover?
+What is a Data Journeyman, anyway?"
 thumbnail: logo.png
 categories: personal
 ---